+LF Governance Networks, Inc.

 Transaction Author Agreement

+Version 1.0

 This Transaction Author Agreement (the “Agreement”) is entered into between LF Governance Networks, Inc., a Delaware nonprofit corporation (“LFGN”), and ___________ (“Transaction Author”), a _________ organized under the laws of _________.
+This Agreement sets forth the obligations of a Transaction Author with respect to writing Transactions to the Bedrock Business Utility (the “Utility”), which operates in support of the mission of the Bedrock Consortium (the “Bedrock Consortium”), a directed fund of the Linux Foundation.

 Capitalized terms not otherwise defined in this Agreement have the meanings ascribed to them in the Bedrock Business Utility Governance Framework and its Controlled Documents (collectively, and as updated from time to time, the “Framework”).
 LFGN and Transaction Author are individually referred to herein as a “Party” and collectively as the “Parties.”

-This Agreement sets forth the obligations of a Transaction Author with respect to operation of the Bedrock Business Utility (the “Utility”), which operates in support of the mission of the Bedrock Consortium (the “Bedrock Consortium”), a directed fund of the Linux Foundation.

-WHEREAS, the Transaction Author desires to write Transactions to the Utility (each a “Transaction”); and

-WHEREAS, subject to the Transaction Author complying with the terms and conditions of this Agreement, LFGN grants permission to the Transaction Author to write Transactions to the Utility;

-FOR GOOD AND VALUABLE CONSIDERATION, THE SUFFICIENCY OF WHICH IS HEREBY ACKNOWLEDGED, THE PARTIES AGREE AS FOLLOWS:
+The governance network relies on the operation of physical or virtual network servers running software released and approved for network servers connected to the Utility, with each network server referred to as a “Node”.

 Definitions